9:00 AM: Breakfast

 A 30-minute drive from downtown Los Angeles, Santa Monica is a beautiful and close place to visit.
 The sand is smooth and the water is light blue and not too cold.
 The middle of the day is a perfect time to enjoy the sunshine and waves.
 Bring a volleyball or some spike ball and enjoy the serene landscape.

 In addition, the Santa Monica Pier is open 24 hours a day and has rides, arcade games, and food for everyone to enjoy.
 Bubba Gump is a classic and fun family place to get some grub if still hungry.
-Rides on the pier include a roller coster, a ferris wheel, a drop zone, and many more.
-The pier has “Twilight on the Pier” every Wednesday night from 7-10 pm and Sea Star feeding from every Friday from 2:30-3:00pm.
+Rides on the pier include a roller coaster, a Ferris wheel, a drop zone, and many more.
+The pier has “Twilight on the Pier” every Wednesday night from 7-10 pm and Sea Star feeding on every Friday from 2:30-3:00 pm.

 LA Live is the entertainment capital of Los Angeles and probably the United States.
-I have stayed at the LA Live JW Marriott on multiple occasions when my family bought tickets to watch the Rose Bowl on New Year’s day.
-The headquarters of ESPN are located right across from Microsoft Theatre which is home to many award shows including the Emmy Awards, Grammy Awards, and American Music Awards.
+I have stayed at the LA Live JW Marriott on multiple occasions when my family bought tickets to watch the Rose Bowl on New Year’s Day.
+The headquarters of ESPN is located right across from Microsoft Theatre which is home to many awards shows including the Emmy Awards, Grammy Awards, and American Music Awards.
 It houses one of the largest indoor stages in the United States.
 I ran into Neil Everett, SportsCenter co-anchor, while outside of ESPN!

 Directly across the street is Staples Center, home of the LA Lakers and Clippers basketball teams.
 Several music stars have multiple concerts at the Staples Center too.
 There is always some event taking place.
 The Grammy Museum is also in LA Live and features a Backstreet Boys floor and many other attractions.
 LA Live is a place for anyone who is a fan of sports or popular culture.